Southwestern Indiana

 Southwestern Indiana is an 11-county region of southern Indiana, United States located at the southernmost and westernmost part of the state.
 As of the 2010 census, the region's combined population is 474,251.
 Evansville, Indiana's third-largest city, is the primary hub for the region, as well as the primary regional hub for a tri-state area that includes Kentucky and Illinois.
 Other regional hubs include Jasper, Vincennes, and Washington.
-Although part of a Midwestern state, this region's culture and language is aligned more with that of the Upland South rather than the Midwest.
+Although part of a Midwestern state, certain parts of the region, largely along the Ohio River, may reflect some similarities with the neighboring Upland South (such as Kentucky or Tennessee), rather than the rest of the Midwest; the area is Midwest with occasional Southern influence, rather than Southern with a Midwest influence.

 Geography

 Southwestern Indiana's topography is considerably more varied and complex than most of Indiana, from large tracts of forest, marshes, rolling fields, large flat valleys in the west and south, to several chains of low mountains, high hills, and sharp valleys towards the north and east.
 Every county in Southwestern Indiana is bounded by a river at one point, whether it be the Wabash River along the west, the Ohio River along the south, the White River, dividing the six northern counties between its two forks, or other smaller rivers.
 More than 50% of the boundaries of Daviess, Knox, Perry, Posey, and Spencer Counties are dictated by a river or a creek.
 Just under 50% of Gibson and Pike counties are dictated by a river.
 About 80% Knox County's boundaries are dictated by either the Wabash or the White River and its West Fork, essentially making the county a river peninsula.
-Additionally, over half of the area is located within the Wabash Valley Seismic Zone along with neighboring Southeastern Illinois.
+Additionally, over half of the area is located within the Wabash Valley seismic zone along with neighboring Southeastern Illinois.

 Southwestern Indiana has clusters of separate towns of varying sizes and layouts.
 Vincennes is laid out in the French quadrangular, while Jasper and Princeton are laid out in a standard grid.
 Evansville is laid out in both modes of survey, with its downtown being mapped out from the river and the rest of the city being laid out in the standard grid.